-- Peer Support - Connecting and sharing experiences with others to provide support and to help solve problems;
+- Peer support: Connecting and sharing experiences with others to provide support and help solve problems.

-- Advocacy - Connecting people to the skills and knowledge needed to understand and exercise rights and responsibilities; and
+- Advocacy: Connecting people to the skills and knowledge needed to understand and exercise rights and responsibilities.

-- Helping individuals at risk of moving into a nursing home or institution to remain in the community; and
+- Helping individuals at risk of moving into a nursing home or institution to remain in the community.

 - Assisting young adults as they transition from high school into adulthood.

-Our goal is for our students to be independent and be able to make their own life choices.
+Our goal is for students to be independent and be able to make their own life choices.
 In order for PATHS students to participate in the Practicum portion of the program, they are required to be able to legally sign their names on contracts.
-Students, whose parents or guardians have full legal guardianship, do not have the legal right to sign their name on a job application.
+Students whose parents or guardians have full legal guardianship do not have the legal right to sign their name on the job application.
 Only applicants who are their own legal guardian are eligible to apply to the PATHS Program.
-To find out more information and what alternatives there are to full guardianship visit: http://www.dads.state.tx.us/news_info/publications/brochures/pub395-guardianship.pdf

 There is a wide range of housing options available for PATHS students coming from other parts of Texas.
 Staff will assist students to locate housing options available in the College Station area as well as public transportation that is widely available throughout Bryan/College Station.